jkenlooper/puzzle-massive/docs/deployment.md

     fg # and ctrl-c to stop the puzzle-massive-api serve process
     ```

+Switch over to the **new server** (puzzle-massive-green).

-2. On the **new server** (puzzle-massive-green) the files from the old server will be copied over with
+1. On the **new server** (puzzle-massive-green) the resource files from the old
-    rsync.
-First step here is to stop the apps on the new server and remove the
-    initial db and any generated test puzzles.

-    ```bash
-    cd /usr/local/src/puzzle-massive/;
-    source bin/activate;
-    sudo ./bin/appctl.sh stop;
-    rm /var/lib/puzzle-massive/sqlite3/db*;
-    rm -rf /var/lib/puzzle-massive/archive/*
-    rm -rf /srv/puzzle-massive/resources/*;
-    sudo ./bin/clear_nginx_cache.sh;

-    # Use `flushdb` on the new server to remove all keys on the redis database.
-    REDIS_DB=$(./bin/puzzle-massive-site-cfg-echo site.cfg REDIS_DB);
-    redis-cli -n ${REDIS_DB} flushdb
-    ```
+    server will be copied over again now that the new server is down.

-3. Copy the backup db (db-YYYY-MM-DD.dump.gz) to the new server and replace the
+    Copy the backup db (db-YYYY-MM-DD.dump.gz) to the new server and replace the
     other one (SQLITE_DATABASE_URI).
 This is assuming that ssh agent forwarding
-    is enabled for the puzzle-blue host.
+    is enabled for the puzzle-massive-blue host.

     ```bash
+    rsync --archive --progress --itemize-changes \
+      dev@puzzle-massive-blue:/var/log/nginx/puzzle-massive \
+      /var/log/nginx/
+    rsync --archive --progress --itemize-changes \
+      dev@puzzle-massive-blue:/var/lib/puzzle-massive/archive \
+      /var/lib/puzzle-massive/
+    rsync --archive --progress --itemize-changes \
+      dev@puzzle-massive-blue:/srv/puzzle-massive/resources \
+      /srv/puzzle-massive/

     cd /usr/local/src/puzzle-massive/;
+    source bin/activate;
     DBDUMPFILE="db-$(date +%F).dump.gz";
     rsync --archive --progress --itemize-changes \
       dev@puzzle-massive-blue:/usr/local/src/puzzle-massive/$DBDUMPFILE \